-Total amortization expense of intangible assets was \$66,954 for each of the three months ended March 31, 2017 and 2016, respectively.
+Total amortization expense of intangible assets was \$66,954 for each of the three months ended September 30, 2017 and 2016.
+Total amortization expense of intangible assets was \$200,862 for each of the nine months ended September 30, 2017 and 2016, respectively.
 The Company estimates amortization expense related to intangible assets will be \$268,000 per year for each of the next five years.

 Finite-lived intangible assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of the asset may not be recoverable.
 If any indicators were present, the Company would test for recoverability by comparing the carrying amount of the asset to the net undiscounted cash flows expected to be generated from the asset.
 If those net undiscounted cash flows do not exceed the carrying amount (i.e., the asset is not recoverable), the Company would perform the next step, which is to determine the fair value of the asset and record an impairment loss, if any.
-During the three months ended March 31, 2017 and 2016, the Company determined that its finite-lived intangible assets were not impaired.
+During the three and nine months ended September 30, 2017 and 2016, the Company determined that its finite-lived intangible assets were not impaired.

-In accordance with ASC 360-10, the Company records impairment losses on long-lived assets used in operations when events and circumstances indicate that long-lived assets might be impaired and the undiscounted cash flows estimated to be generated by those assets are less than the carrying amounts of those assets.
+In accordance with ASC 360-10, Property, Plant and Equipment, the Company records impairment losses on long-lived assets used in operations when events and circumstances indicate that long-lived assets might be impaired and the undiscounted cash flows estimated to be generated by those assets are less than the carrying amounts of those assets.
 During the fourth quarter of 2016, events and circumstances indicated the Company's intangible assets might be impaired.
 However, management's estimate of undiscounted cash flows indicated that such carrying amounts were expected to be recovered.
 Nonetheless, it is reasonably possible that the estimate of undiscounted cash flows may change in the near term resulting in the need to write down those assets to fair value.
-Management's estimate of cash flows might change if the development of the Company's automated rapid pathogen identification product technological advances does not progress as planned, the timeline of development is delayed, there are changes to the estimates of the future marketability of this product or if the Company cannot obtain sufficient funding to pay for its development.
+Management's estimate of cash flows might change if the Company's commercial operations are negatively impacted by the consolidation of operations for the FDA-cleared and CE marked products to Gaithersburg, Maryland or if there is an unfavorable development of sales trends.